Finland: Health

-Life expectancy was 79 years for men and 84 years for women in 2017.
-The under-five mortality rate was 2.3 per 1,000 live births in 2017, ranking Finland's rate among the lowest in the world.
-The fertility rate in 2014 stood at 1.71 children born/per woman and has been below the replacement rate of 2.1 since 1969.
-With a low birth rate women also become mothers at a later age, the mean age at first live birth being 28.6 in 2014.
+Life expectancy was 79 years for men and 84.2 years for women in 2023.
+The under-five mortality rate was 2.3 per 1,000 live births in 2022, ranking Finland's rate among the lowest in the world.
+The fertility rate in 2023 stood at 1.26 children born/per woman and has been below the replacement rate of 2.1 since 1969.
+With a low birth rate women also become mothers at a later age, the mean age at first live birth being 30.3 in 2023.
 A 2011 study published in The Lancet medical journal found that Finland had the lowest stillbirth rate out of 193 countries.

 There has been a slight increase or no change in welfare and health inequalities between population groups in the 21st century.
 Lifestyle-related diseases are on the rise.
 More than half a million Finns suffer from diabetes, type 1 diabetes being globally the most common in Finland.
 Many children are diagnosed with type 2 diabetes.
 The number of musculoskeletal diseases and cancers are increasing, although the cancer prognosis has improved.
 Allergies and dementia are also growing health problems in Finland.
 One of the most common reasons for work disability are due to mental disorders, in particular depression.
-The suicide rates were 13 per 100 000 in 2017, close to the North European average.
-Suicide rates are still among the highest among developed countries in the OECD.
+Without age standardization, the suicide rates were 13 per 100 000 in 2015, close to the North European average.
+Age-standardized suicide rates are still among the highest among developed countries in the OECD.

 There are 307 residents for each doctor.
 About 19% of health care is funded directly by households and 77% by taxation.

 In April 2012, Finland was ranked second in Gross National Happiness in a report published by The Earth Institute.
-Since 2012, Finland has every time ranked at least in the top 5 of world's happiest countries in the annual World Happiness Report by the United Nations, as well as ranking as the happiest country in 2018.
+Since 2012, Finland has every time ranked at least in the top 5 of world's happiest countries in the annual World Happiness Report by the United Nations, as well as ranking as the happiest country since 2018.